qsnake/gpaw/doc/exercises/wavefunctions/wavefunctions.rst

 * Run the script and check the output file.
 What is the occupation numbers for the oxygen atom free in vacuum?

-* The orbitals are vislulizable in :program:`VMD`.
+* The orbitals can be visualized in :program:`VMD`.
   Load all of the wavefunctions into :program:`VMD` simultaneously, by running :samp:`vmd O{?}.cube`.
 In :program:`VMD` choose :menuselection:`Graphics --> Representations`, click